 - Targeted water education, information, or outreach activities

-What projects NOT eligible?
+What projects are NOT eligible?

 - Landscaping or purely decorative activities